 A business is only as strong as the customers it services.
 Customers should always be a very important part of your business, but in times of distress, it’s arguably more important than ever.
 Communicating to customers during this time will help sustainability after the crisis is over and it might even be that you gain a few customers from this whole process that feels their service providers did not handle the lockdown well.
 As sites and workshops close down, ensure you do everything in your power to help your customers as far as you possibly can and remember they are also in very difficult situations currently.
 This will build trust, loyalty and a strong relationship for the future.

 Even after implementing all of the topics discussed above, we should also be realistic about the situation.
 The chances that a total lockdown will cost your company a large amount of money is very real.
 You will have a lot of costs without a lot of income.
-From a cashflow point of view, you might only feel the pain a month of two after the lockdown.
+From a cash flow point of view, you might only feel the pain a month or two after the lockdown.
 As for any unknown circumstance that’s outside of your control, you have to have insurance.
-Although there might be insurance policies that cover certain events, the chance of getting a global disaster covered would probably be low.
+Although there might be insurance policies that cover certain events, the chance of getting a global disaster covered would probably be less likely.
 The best way to ensure your company survives something like this would be to have an amount of money available that you could access when you need it.
 So, the next time you plan large dividends or splash money on items that not necessary, remember to rather save it for a rainy day.

-By introducing the topics discussed above into your business, you should be able to weather any storm.
+By introducing the topics discussed above in your business, you should be able to weather any storm.
 Remember that you should prepare for disasters in business and have a plan before it occurs.
 If you only want to start this process once the disaster happens, it will be a lot more difficult to implement.